data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 The Data Ethics and Society Reading Group is a space for public sector colleagues to reflect on the ethical implications of our work.
 We read books, journals, blog posts, and watch videos, that relate to doing data science ethically.

-We meet four times a year: February, May, August and November.
+We meet four times a year.

->Our next session will be in September 2022 (Tue Sep 06, 2022 12:00-13:00).
-We will be focusing on [Invisible Women by Caroline Criado Perez](https://carolinecriadoperez.com/book/invisible-women/).
+>Our next session is likely to be November/December, date TBC.

 The organisers are based in Leeds and Cardiff, and the group is open to all civil servants in the UK.
 To [stay in the loop](#stay-in-the-loop), please join the #ethics channel on the [cross-government Data Science Slack workspace](https://govdatascience.slack.com)- you’ll need a public sector email address to join.
 Feel free to run one of the sessions at your own organisation too.
 All resources are included in this repo.